Tarpon: Fossil species

+Other former fossil species from the Eocene are now placed in the fossil genera Promegalops and Protarpon.

 Physical characteristics

-Tarpons grow to about 4–8 ft long and weigh 60–280 lb.
+Tarpon grow to about 4–8 ft long and weigh 60–280 lb.
 They have dorsal and anal soft rays and bluish or greenish backs.
 Tarpons possess shiny, silvery scales that cover most of their bodies, excluding the head.
 They have large eyes with adipose eyelids and broad mouths with prominent lower jaws that jut out farther than the rest of the face.